The texts of the Acts and Regulations come from Les Publications du Québec.

 In 1975, this Act established a special compensation regime for mine and quarry workers.
 Like the Workers’ Compensation Act, it continues to apply for occupational injuries or diseases having occurred prior to August 19, 1985.

 Crime Victims Compensation Act (R.S.Q., c.
 I-6) and An Act to promote good citizenship (CQLR, c.
 C-20)

 These two Acts respectively aim to compensate crime victims and rescuers who are injured while coming to the assistance of someone.
 They refer to the Workers' Compensation Act for the compensation principles.

 An Act to promote good citizenship

 Government Employees Compensation Act (CQLR, 1985, c.
 G-5)

-Federal Act authorizing the CSST to set the compensation payable to federal government employees according to rates and conditions stipulated in the Québec legislation.
-The application of this Act is the subject of an agreement between the federal department responsible for it and the CSST.
+Federal Act authorizing the CNESST to set the compensation payable to federal government employees according to rates and conditions stipulated in the Québec legislation.
+The application of this Act is the subject of an agreement between the federal department responsible for it and the CNESST.